elon-fin-data/lab00-getting-started-git/README.md

 Welcome to our Data Analysis in Finance course!
 This first lab is to just get you more comfortable using a modern computer environment.
 Out goals:

-1. Set-up a Github account.
+1. **Set-up a Github account**.
+Use your Elon email address, so that you can get free access to thinks like Google Copilot.

-2. Log into Moodle and find this lab.
+2. Go to your main Github page and **create a Readme.md file**.
+We can start learning some [Markdown](https://www.markdownguide.org/basic-syntax/).
+Add a basic bio about yourself.
+Here's my "student" page - <https://github.com/aaiken1student/>

-If you're here, you've done both of these!
+3. Log into Moodle and find this lab.

-3. Learn about git and Github.
+4. Learn about **git and Github**.
 The notes below are from a Github course on using both.
 We'll just need the basics, but these tools are ubiquitous.

-4. Learn about Github codespaces.
-We'll create a file, make some changes, and see how we'll submit work.
-We'll also see some **Markdown**, which is how we're going to format our written work, like this document.
+5. Learn about Github codespaces.
+Create a **Jupyter Notebook** and get the Codespace for this lab set-up. **Add some extensions**.
+These will be there everytime you open up this particular Codespace.
+Then, add/commit/push your file to the main branch of this repository.

 ## :octocat: Git and GitHub